Looking for answers? You’ve come to the right place.

 If your patient would like their medication sent directly to them, they can select “mail order delivery” while filling out the enrollment form.
 Your patient can also call Advancing Access at 1-800-226-2056 for assistance.

 The Gilead Co-pay Coupon Card may help eligible, commercially insured individuals lower their out-of-pocket (OOP) costs.
 It is not available to your patient if they are enrolled in any federally or state-funded prescription drug program, such as Medicare, Medicare Part D, or Medicaid.
-For more information and to see if your patient is eligible, view terms and conditions.
+For more information and to see if your patient is eligible, view co-pay program benefits and terms and conditions.

 Your patient can go to the co-pay program page to enroll.